nmalwinka/nmalwinka.github.io/_pages/Publications.md

 ## Doctoral thesis

-**Prater, M.** (2014) Epigenetic and transcriptional relationship between a novel long non-coding RNA GNG12-AS1 and imprinted DIRAS3.
+**Niemczyk, M.** (2014) Epigenetic and transcriptional relationship between a novel long non-coding RNA GNG12-AS1 and imprinted DIRAS3.